-4 Note: The differentiation of hard and soft projects is imprecise.
+Note: The differentiation of hard and soft projects is imprecise.
 We suggest the primary differentiation between the two, is the various components of a hard project have to literally fit together, this required a detailed design to be finalized for each element of the project, before its components can be procured and assembled.
 Whereas the detailed design of components in soft projects can be done as part of the work involved in developing the element.
-For more on this see: https://mosaicprojects.wordpress.com/2023/01/21/hard-v-soft-projects/ increase its capacity may involve some rework and testing but the change is relatively easy to make.
-In contrast, if there is a need to increase the load bearing capacity of a structural foundation after it has been built, the change usually involves extensive demolition of the work done to date, followed by the construction of a new higher capacity foundation, a very time consuming and expensive process.
+For more on this see: https://mosaicprojects.wordpress.com/2023/01/21/hard-v-soft-projects/ engagement, the work of the team, and enhance the output.
+This flexibility may include agile, iterative, and/or incremental approaches to the creation of the desired deliverable or outcome.